Hiroreco/enreco-archive/recap-data/chapter2/day5/nodes/bijou-c2d5.md

 ---

-After her revisit to Star Site: Chronos, [she called up Peasant Bae](https://youtu.be/AwTYvoyB3Xo?t=7980), asking for materials for her shop as she ran out after serving Gonathan.
+After her revisit to Star Site: Chronos, [she called up Peasant Bae](https://youtu.be/AwTYvoyB3Xo?t=7980), asking for materials for her shop as she ran out after serving Gonathon.
 This was how Bijou decided to bait her into trying to get Khaos back…

 Veiled behind a regular business transaction, Bijou confronts the Peasant about the Stain hat on her head.
 She and Shiori had previously abandoned the baby back in the illusory Libestal, and now she wants it back.